photonstorm/lazer/worklog.md

 values of the 8 pixels around the given point, plus that pixel.
 This is typically used in a convolution filter.

+With the Convolve function working properly and nicely optimized it was a simple case of cranking out a bunch of ImageData filters including: Blur, EdgeDetect, EdgeDetectDarken, Emboss, EmbossSubtle, Laplace, MeanRemoval and Sharpen.

 ### 23rd November 2015

 Added ReplaceRGB and ReplaceRGBA with tests.
 Also highlighed a bug in Process Pixels where the dimensions calculations were incorrect.
 Has made me update Process ImageData to work across the whole imageData object provided, rather than a region of it, which just made more sense.